egc112/OpenWRT-egc-add-on/wireguard-watchdog/readme.md

    `ping-host 9.9.9.9`
    Then use ping-host as ping address and all addresses of ping-host will be used in a round robin method, this also adds redundancy if if one server is down e.g.:
    `/usr/share/owrt-wg-watchdog.sh 10 ping-host &`
-7. reboot
+6. reboot
-8. Debug by removing the # on the second line of this script, view with: logread | grep debug
+7. Debug by removing the # on the second line of this script, view with: logread | grep debug
+8. You can test the script by blocking the endpoint address of a tunnel with:
+   `nft insert rule inet fw4 output ip daddr <ip-endpoint-address> counter reject`
+    do not forget to reset the firewall (service firewall restart) or remove the rule